intensity: intensity: Specify the intensity of the light source linearly. The light intensity is computed using physical units

 shadowColor: shadowColor: The color of the shadows cast by emitted light.

-shadowDistance: shadowDistance: Limits the shadow distance. -1.0 is unset which will use the distance between the point being shaded and the point on the light.
+shadowDistance: shadowDistance: The maximum distance of the shadow starting from the position of the point being shaded. -1.0 is unset which will use the distance between the point being shaded and the point on the light.
 You may use this control to artificially reduce the distance shadows are cast.
 This may also increase render speed by not calculating shadows outside this distance.

 shadowFalloff: shadowFalloff: the distance from the light at which shadow falloff begins. -1.0 turns off shadow falloff.
 This is used along with Shadow Max Distance to create a false fade for shadows that are reduced or cut off by the Shadow Max Distance parameter.